COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-13/README.md

 * User can log in
 * User can go to a certain recipe category
 * User can view the recipes
-* User can add recipes (recipe name, photo, ingredients, preparation steps)
+* User can add recipes (recipe name, photo, ingredients, preparation steps) and view them
 * User can rate and unrate recipes
 * User can sign out

 **Optional Nice-to-have Stories**

 * User can add comments on recipes
-* Users can reply to comments
+* User can reply to comments
-* Users can see trending recipes
+* User can see trending recipes
 * User can view their profile
+* User can add a recipe to favorites

 ### 2. Screen Archetypes